Mononucleosis

 How long will I be sick with mono?

-If you have a fever it will usually go away within 10 days.
+If you have a fever, it will usually go away within 10 days.
 If you have an enlarged liver or spleen, it will usually become normal in 4-6 weeks.
 Other mono symptoms go away after 2-4 weeks (the length of time varies for each person), but you may continue to feel very tired for about 3-6 months, or even longer.
 Research has shown that even when a person (who has had mono) feels better, they can still have the virus in their body for a long time.

 What is the treatment for mono?

-Unfortunately there isn’t a medicine or pill that can get rid of mono, but there are things you can to do feel better.
-Do not take antibiotics such as ampicillin or amoxicillin as they may cause a rash!
-Things you can do to help yourself feel better while you have mono:
+Unfortunately, there isn’t a medicine or pill that can get rid of mono, but there are things you can do to feel better.
+Do not take antibiotics such as ampicillin or amoxicillin, as they may cause a rash!

 • Get lots of rest